kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-07-17-CUICU-customizing-unsupervised-instruction-finetuned-language-models/index.md

 ---

-We fine-tuned FLAN-T5 on ICU datasets using 16-shot prompts.
+I fine-tuned FLAN-T5 on ICU datasets using 16-shot prompts.
 Here’s what CU-ICU achieved:

 ---